jpuckett-di/tmpdb/README.md

 ### Options

+- `-t` Truncate table: Clear all data from the table before importing
 - `-c` Create table: Create a new table for the data (otherwise imports into an existing table)
 - `-i` Interactive mode: Allows customizing column data types and constraints (implies -c)
 - `-a` Add auto-increment ID: Adds an 'id' column as an unsigned int primary key (implies -c)